 “Learners do not always learn what we teach.
 That is why the most important assessment does not happen at the end of learning, it happens during the learning, when there is still time to do something with what you find out.” - Dylan Wiliam

 Experienced teachers and leading academics Chris Harrison, Dylan Wiliam and Andrea Mapplebeck will guide you through effective assessment for learning and how to get evidence about what’s going on in your learners’ minds.
+The course is based on Dylan Wiliam and Chris Harrison’s research, and the wider literature about formative assessment (references [PDF]).
 We start here with an introduction from Chris on the background to assessment for learning and a self-audit task to help you set your development goal for the course.

 To get the most out of this course, you’ll collaborate with other teachers, both in your workplace and with others online, to take the ideas from this course into practice.